calculator001-del/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. print allpossible combination of single-digit numbers
 10. program prints all possible combination of two digits
 11. program will print all possible combination of tree digits
+12. program prints all possible combinations of two two-digit numbers